 The advantage of our SIMD algorithm is more pronounced in this scenario.
 TCP is still the fastest responding protocol, but still at the expense of high variability in steady state.
-In addition, general AIMD suffers from the problem of convergence efficiency, i.e., all flows have the same window increments, so before packet loss happens, they increase their congestion windows at the same rate and thus do not efficiently converge to the fair share.
+In addition, general AIMD suffers from the problem of convergence efficiency, i.e., all flows have the same window increments, so before packet loss happens, they increase their congestion windows at the same rate and, thus, do not efficiently converge to the fair share.
 On the contrary, our SIMD algorithm allows the two competing flows to quickly transit to the fair steady state, since the flow with smaller window grows more aggressive than the one with larger window.
-IIAD takes a much longer time to converge due to its inherent weak aggressiveness (sub-linear increase).
+IIAD takes a much longer time to converge due to its inherent weak aggressiveness (sublinear increase).

-&lt;sup>9Recall that the congestion window size of a SIMD connection increases in proportion to $\frac{1}{w \max}$ .
+15Recall that the congestion window size of a SIMD connection increases in proportion to $1/w{\text{max}}$.

-We also give convergence time to efficiency $(T_1)$ in Table 6.
+We also give convergence time to efficiency T_1 in Table VI.
 Analytical results closely match the simulation results.